 YDAS welcomes feedback both positive or negative.
 We always encourage our service users to let us know if they are unhappy with our service.
 You can provide your feedback in a range of ways, either face-to-face, over the phone, by email or by completing our feedback forms or complaint forms that are below.

 Priya Kunjan is the Human Rights and Advocacy Officer at YDAS.
-Priya takes calls about new advocacy matters on Tuesdays and Wednesdays.
-You can contact Priya on 03 9267 3718 or email@example.com.
+Priya takes calls about new advocacy matters on Wednesday and Thursday.
+You can contact Priya on 0429 964 859 or [email protected].

 To find out more about how to make a complaint you can check out our complaints procedure below.
 All of our service users are also encouraged to contact the Disability Services Commissioner if there is anything about our service that they are not happy with.